 Cheap Trick (1988)

-Inducted into the Grammy Hall of Fame in 2002, this Otis Blackwell song also sports a co-writing credit from Elvis Presley.
-He recorded it during the same sessions that produced the No. 2 hit "Hound Dog," only to see it zoom to the top of all three charts – pop, country and R&B. Presley performed "Hound Dog" during all three of his Ed Sullivan Show appearances in 1956-57, no doubt impacting the youngsters in Cheap Trick who had a No. 4 hit of their own with it some three decades later.
+Inducted into the Grammy Hall of Fame in 2002, Otis Blackwell's "Don't Be Cruel" also sports a co-writing credit from Elvis Presley.
+He recorded it during the same sessions that produced the No. 2 hit "Hound Dog," only to see it zoom to the top of all three charts – pop, country and R&B. Presley performed "Hound Dog" during all of his Ed Sullivan Show appearances in 1956-57, no doubt impacting the youngsters in Cheap Trick who had a No. 4 hit of their own with it some three decades later.

 • "Viva Las Vegas"